Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: Numerical Evaluations

-We further demonstrate NMSEs with respect to the number of transmit elements, as shown in Fig. \ref{fig:nMSE_All_Three_Comparison}(c).
-In this evaluation, we vary the number of transmit elements in the range of $N \in [9 \times 9, 41 \times 41]$, and fix the number of receive elements as $M = 9 \times 9$, under different TX-RX distances, $5 \lambda$ and $50 \lambda$.
-We see from Fig. \ref{fig:nMSE_All_Three_Comparison}(c) that: \ding{192} The NMSEs of CD-CM are smaller than those of CI-CM for both distance cases, showing a better depiction of CD-CM once again. \ding{193} In the $5 \lambda$ case, when the TX and RX surfaces tend to be parallel ($\vartheta_v = 75^{o}, 90^{o}$), NMSEs of CD-CM decrease as the of number of transmit elements increases, while for a more non-parallel case ($\vartheta_v = 60^{o}$), NMSEs of CD-CM increase slightly. \ding{194} When the TX-RX distance is large enough (e.g., $50 \lambda$), NMSEs of CD-CM appear to be flat with respect to $N$. \ding{195} For all tested setups, the NMSEs of CI-CM become flat.
+We further demonstrate the NMSE with respect to the number of transmit elements $N$ as demonstrated in Fig. \ref{fig:Main_NMSE_TXElementNum_3Angles_Comparison}.
+We fix $\Delta = 0.05$ to get the element spacing as $0.05 \lambda$, and vary the number of transmit elements in the range of $N \in [21 \times 21, 45 \times 45]$ (corresponding to $D_{TX} \in [0.1856, 0.3977]$ meters) while fixing the number of receive elements to $M = 15 \times 15$ (corresponding to $D_{RX} = 0.1326$ meters).
+We fix the TX-RX distance as the Rayleigh distance $d_{Rayleigh} = 23.04 \lambda = 2.88$ meters obtained under the value of $N = 33 \times 33$, and the above values of $\Delta$ and $M$.
+We see from Fig. \ref{fig:Main_NMSE_TXElementNum_3Angles_Comparison} that: \ding{192} The NMSE of CD-CM is smaller than that of CI-CM for all tested number of transmit elements, showing a better depiction of CD-CM once again. \ding{193} When the TX and RX surfaces tend to be parallel ($\vartheta_v = 75^{o}, 90^{o}$), the NMSE of CD-CM decreases as the number of transmit elements increases, while for a more non-parallel case ($\vartheta_v = 60^{o}$), the NMSE of CD-CM increases slightly. \ding{194} For all tested setups, the NMSE of CI-CM becomes flat.